sungroup-sjtu/AIMS_Simu/README.md

     ./submit.py npt mols/example.txt 'test computation'
     ./monitor.py npt
     ```
+## QM calculation
+QM calculation for heat capacity is performed by `run-cv.py` script

+1. Prepare QM files.
+This will check database to remove duplicated molecules from `example.txt` and process the molecule name.
+A file named `_cv_prepared.txt` will be generated and used for following steps
+  `./run-cv.py prepare mols/example.txt`
+2. Generate Gauss input files and submit to PBS job manager
+  `./run-cv.py cv _cv_prepared.txt`
+3. Analyze Gauss results.
+The results will be saved in a file named `_cv.log`
+  `./run-cv.py get-cv _cv_prepared.txt`
+4. Save results into database
+  `./run-cv.py save-db`

 For more information, see our publication: "Predicting
 Thermodynamic Properties of Alkanes by High-throughput